migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 ---

-2024-01-14 Sun: Further investigation on how to fix the wallet connection issue on Gnosis.
+2024-01-14 Sun (5 hours): Further investigation on how to fix the wallet connection issue on Gnosis.
 (TheoF was able to fix it.)

-2024-01-13 Sat: Investigated further on how to fix the wallet connection issue on Gnosis.
+2024-01-13 Sat (3.5 hours): Investigated further on how to fix the wallet connection issue on Gnosis.

 2024-01-12 Fri: Investigated how to setup harmony testnet on Gnosis multisig ios app.
 Reached out to protofire team regarding an issue I raised [here](https://github.com/safe-global/safe-singleton-factory/issues/337).
 Added backend connection to harmony testnet and other configuration setup such as connecting API and adding assets.
 Tested Sun's USDC flip.